Skip to content

 Composition and environment files

-The easiest and quickest way to deploy Open Voice OS containers is to use a composer such as docker composer or podman-compose.
+The easiest and quickest way to deploy Open Voice OS containers is to use a composer such as docker compose or podman-compose.

 Composition files